BlogTone and etiquette

 You're not trying to fix broken English - you're trying to switch tone automatically when writing to global clients.
 And that's hard to do manually, especially when you're busy.

-The Simple Fix: Ai Grammar Buddy
+The Simple Fix: AI Grammar Buddy

-That's where Ai Grammar Buddy comes in.
+That's where AI Grammar Buddy comes in.

 It's designed for professionals in Singapore who want to: